Responsible Disclosure Policy

 • Post a security advisory/CVE if required.

 • Review existing security reports to see if the security vulnerability has already been reported.
-The list of existing/known security issues can be found here:
+Please review our list of existing/known security issues.

-• If you require it, please send an email to security@dotcms.com to request our gpg key.
+• If you require it, please send an email to security@dotcms.com to request our PGP key.

 • Provide full details of the suspected vulnerability so the dotCMS security team may validate and reproduce the issue.